chains-project/classport/README.md

 At the moment, the repository contains 3 versions that implement this phase: Java, C and Rust.

 #### Java
-The Java version allows both stati and dynamic analysis It can be done dynamically or statically.
+The Java version allows both static and dynamic analysis It can be done dynamically or statically.

 The `classport.agent`